nicholas-khoo/Wine-Recommender-System/README.md

 # Machine Learning

+The recommender system being developed for the wine industry will use a content-based filtering approach.
+Specifically, the system analyzes the content of wine reviews to extract key descriptors such as type, region, vintage, and flavor.
+The most frequently occurring descriptors are then identified using CountVectorizer, and a final dataset is created that includes the taster name, wine title, and points.

+When a user provides feedback on a particular wine, the system uses the key descriptors associated with that wine to filter through the wine dataset and generate personalized recommendations based on the user's preferences.
+This personalized approach takes into account the specific attributes of wines that each user enjoys, resulting in a more targeted and effective recommendation system.

 The following models were trained and FunkSVD performed the best among the 11 models. </br>
 |Model|ave_precision@k_score|ave_recall@k_score|
 |---|---|---|